-Lack of Sleep Can Create Many Health Risks
+Insomnia Can Create Many Health Risks For You

 Lack of sleep can greatly increase your risk of a heart attack.
 Shocked?
 You shouldn’t be, as lack of sleep has been linked to a number of serious health problems.
 To fully understand this connection, let’s examine sleep and heart disease, along with ways to boost our health and reduce the risk.